 1. Provide proper nesting holes.

-You should avoid bamboo and plastic straws.
+It would help if you avoided bamboo and plastic straws.
 These do not wick enough moisture, which may cause problems for developing bees.

 Natural, locally available nesting materials are best.
 Many gardeners use wood.
 Cardboard tubes and lake reeds in the right size are also available online.